 One of the key markers of any profession is the existence of a credible certification program built upon an identified body of knowledge.
 The Certified Fund Raising Executive (CFRE) credential provides development professionals with a recognizable demonstration of personal and professional achievement and commitment to the field.

 - All candidates must complete a written application that works on a point system.
 A minimum number of points in each of four areas must be documented.
-Those areas include: Professional Practice; Education; Performance; and Service.
-To apply for the CFRE, you must have three or more years of professional fundraising experience, documentation of professional performance and continuing education, and service through community organizations.
+Those areas include: Professional Practice; Education; Professional Performance; and the Code of Conduct.
+To apply for the CFRE, you must have professional fundraising experience, documentation of professional performance and continuing education, and service through community organizations.

 - Many current CFREs have said the hardest part of getting certified is not the test: it is the application, which requires the applicant to report on the previous three years of job performance, continuing education, and other items.
 Keeping track of all of those binders and folders you get can be difficult, but it’s easier than remembering that conference you attended two years ago!